ORTools4MTEX/ORTools/README.md

 ---

 ### [fibreMaker](./src/fibreMaker.m)
-The function creates a VPSC file with orientations following the distribution of a fibre ODF
+The function creates a text file with orientations following the distribution of a fibre ODF

 - Syntax
   -  fibreMaker(crystalDirection,specimenDirection)